Universal Dosage Calculator for Red Light Therapy! Find your optimal time per session!

 The best part is that it works for ANY light-therapy light, as long as you have the accurate 3rd party irradiance measurements.

-Now the risk is that many companies may be false-advertising their intensity by over 2x with cheap solar power meters.
+Solar Power Meter Compensation: The risk is that many companies may be false-advertising their intensity by over 2x with cheap solar power meters.
 When that happens, the outcome of using the calculator will be to use half has much exposure time.
 Thus, in reality you could be underdosing by 2x when you calculate the dose this way.
 So it is pertinent to insist on asking manufacturers for the most accurate intensity numbers they can provide ideally from professional 3rd party labs.
+Check this blog for a list of top offenders that often falsely represent their intensity.

 If a manufacturer can only provide Solar Power Meter measurements, you can use one of our 3rd party tested compensation factor calculators to get a more realistic intensity number for proper dosing.
 We have calculators for the Tenmars-TM206 and TES-1333 solar power meters.